aviflax/resume/resume.md

 * Rewrote a critical data pipeline using stream processing to reduce latency &amp; improve reliability
 * Designed &amp; implemented:
-  * A sophisticated integration with Twilio for SMS-based signup
+  * An integration with Twilio for SMS-based signup
   * A tool for quickly processing billions of records
 * Tech: Go (Golang), AWS, Redis, DynamoDB, Kinesis